sulaihasubi/customer-trasanction-fraud-detection/README.md

 [![GitHub](https://img.shields.io/static/v1?style=for-the-badge&message=GitHub&color=181717&logo=GitHub&logoColor=FFFFFF&label=)](https://github.com/sulaihasubi)

 ## About this Project
-Since Github have limitation of size to support the files upload which is up to 200mb per files, so you can explore about this project with Dataiku DSS by downloading the file with the link provided as below:
+Since Github have limitation of size to support the files upload which is up to 200 MB per files, so you can explore about this project with Dataiku DSS by downloading the file with the link provided as below:
 <br/>
 <br/>
 [![Google Drive](https://img.shields.io/static/v1?style=for-the-badge&message=Google+Drive&color=4285F4&logo=Google+Drive&logoColor=FFFFFF&label=)](https://drive.google.com/file/d/1_EPwzJOzUndSiYEUeOTy6ReBFAtoRYtn/view?usp=sharing)